ad-freiburg/osm-live-updates/README.md

 docker build -t olu .
 ```

-You can then run `olu` when you want to update a SPARQL endpoint with the daily osm-planet diffs, for example:
+If you want to updated a SPARQL endpoint that contains the complete OSM planet dataset, for example,
+you can run `olu` with:

 ```
-docker run --rm -it olu apps/olu -u http://host.docker.internal:7007/osm-planet/ -d https://planet.openstreetmap.org/replication/day/
+docker run --rm -it olu apps/olu -u `sparql-endpoint-url` -d `https://planet.openstreetmap.org/replication/day/`
 ```